kevinolega/callcentertrainingtips/_posts/2015-04-13-how-to-get-consistent-good-customer-feedback.md

 What if you asked yourself in this format?

-<strong>The customer doesn’t know what to do about the situation.
-How can I guide the customer to achieve the result that they want effectively in a way that they are happy and my employer is happy?</strong>
+**The customer doesn’t know what to do about the situation.
+How can I guide the customer to achieve the result that they want effectively in a way that they are happy and my employer is happy?**

 Agents who complain about how stupid the customer is are missing the point.